Manatee Couty Florida Website

 Sound barrier walls will not be included as part of the 44th Avenue East Extension Project.

-The speed limit for this segment of the 44th Avenue East Extension project will be 45 mph.
+The speed limit for this segment of the 44th Avenue East Extension project is 45 m.p.h.

-The speed limit for this segment of the 44th Avenue East Extension project will be 45 mph.
-The new segment of Lena Road will be 30 mph.
+The speed limit for this segment of 44th Avenue East will be 45 m.p.h. and the speed limit for the new Lena Road segment will be 30 m.p.h.

-Project #6 from west of I-75 to Lakewood Ranch Boulevard will include a roundabout at the intersection of 44th Avenue East and Lena Road.
+The project segment from west of I-75 to Lakewood Ranch Boulevard includes the installation of a roundabout at the intersection of 44th Avenue East and Lena Road.

 View project images by clicking the